noahehall/theBookOfNoah/0current/aws/0networking.md

     - NACLs are the only way to set deny rules, and take precedence over security groups
     - ^ especiialy deny inbound traffic to databases & internal apps
     - you can permit TCP outbound traffic on ports `32768-61000` to catch all linux ephemeral ports

 - sometimes
   - enable ssh & ICMP from anywhere while debugging
+  - put an EIP infront of services to enable blue/green deployments and immutable infrastructure
+  - for absolute speed & security, stay off the public internet
 - never
   - delete the default VPC
     - renders some services unusable